Directorate General of Forces Intelligence: History

-The DGFI was originally formed as Directorate of Forces Intelligence (DFI) in 1972.
-A major impetus for the creation of the agency was to monitor unforeseen threats from neighboring and foreign armed forces, especially India and Pakistan.
+The DGFI was originally formed as Directorate of Forces Intelligence in 1972.
+A major impetus for the creation of the agency was to monitor unforeseen threats from neighboring and foreign armed forces.
+The agency experienced dramatic reorganization and growth after the 1977 unrest and attempted coup, resulting from the hijacking of JAL flight 472 from Bombay, India to Dhaka International Airport, Tejgaon.
 DFI was headquartered in Segunbagicha, Bailey Road, Dhaka.
-Upon its creation, the role of DFI was strictly limited to sharing intelligence it gathered with the armed forces.
-The nascent DFI achieved very little and was overshadowed by National Security Intelligence (NSI), Bangladesh's principal intelligence agency.
+Upon its creation, Directorate of Forces Intelligence under the command and jurisdiction of the Ministry of Defence, it was organised as the principal intelligence arm of the nascent defense ministry of Bangladesh, limited to gathering critical information pertaining to the Armed Forces.
+The nascent DFI achieved very little and was overshadowed by National Security Intelligence.